Life As a Remote Sensing Technician

-In 2016, there was an estimated number of 76,100 jobs in the United States for Remote Sensing Technician.
+There were about 76,100 jobs for Remote Sensing Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 7,400 new jobs for Remote Sensing Technician by 2026.
 There will be an estimated 9,900 positions for Remote Sensing Technician per year.

 The states with the most job growth for Remote Sensing Technician are Utah, Texas, and Nevada.
 Watch out if you plan on working in Wyoming, Maine, or Alaska.
 These states have the worst job growth for this type of profession.